If you’re asking yourself “When can I put my baby up for adoption?” you can rest assured that it is never too late to begin this journey.

 Some women assume the window for when you can put a child up for adoption closes after you leave the hospital with your child, but this is not at all the case.
 Even after you bring your child home with you, you can still work with an adoption professional to choose adoption for your baby.

-If you’ve already been parenting your baby and are wondering, “When can a child be given up for adoption?” know that giving a toddler up for adoption is absolutely an option.
+If you’ve already been parenting your baby and are wondering, “When can a child be given up for adoption?” know that giving a toddler up for adoption is very often an option.
 If you feel that you cannot care for your child properly, or you worry that you might do something that puts him or her at risk, contact the Childhelp National Child Abuse Hotline.

 Older child adoption: